krkrman/Fatura_Hackathon/README.md

 storage on device (use any way you want) that will be displayed in favorite tabs

-- Design of this app is attached in third_task folder
+- Design of this app is attached in [design](https://github.com/FaturaEgypt/hackthon_flutter/blob/master/third_task_design.png) file
 - Adding a progress indicator when information is loading
 - Deal with errors coming from the backend (because eventually it will happen!)
 - Create model objects for the API data retrieved to avoid working with dynamic (serialisation/deserialisation?)